 East West Bancorp in Focus

 East West Bancorp (EWBC) is headquartered in Pasadena, and is in the Finance sector.
-The stock has seen a price change of -5.11% since the start of the year.
-The bank holding company is paying out a dividend of $0.4 per share at the moment, with a dividend yield of 2.14% compared to the Banks - West industry's yield of 2.58% and the S&P 500's yield of 1.6%.
+The stock has seen a price change of -2.14% since the start of the year.
+Currently paying a dividend of $0.8 per share, the company has a dividend yield of 2.08%.
+In comparison, the Banks - West industry's yield is 2.64%, while the S&P 500's yield is 1.45%.

-In terms of dividend growth, the company's current annualized dividend of $1.60 is up 21.2% from last year.
-In the past five-year period, East West Bancorp has increased its dividend 3 times on a year-over-year basis for an average annual increase of 15.34%.
-Looking ahead, future dividend growth will be dependent on earnings growth and payout ratio, which is the proportion of a company's annual earnings per share that it pays out as a dividend.
-East West Bancorp's current payout ratio is 24%, meaning it paid out 24% of its trailing 12-month EPS as dividend.
+Taking a look at the company's dividend growth, its current annualized dividend of $1.60 is up 21.2% from last year.
+In the past five-year period, East West Bancorp has increased its dividend 4 times on a year-over-year basis for an average annual increase of 14.48%.
+Any future dividend growth will depend on both earnings growth and the company's payout ratio; a payout ratio is the proportion of a firm's annual earnings per share that it pays out as a dividend.
+East West Bancorp's current payout ratio is 25%.
+This means it paid out 25% of its trailing 12-month EPS as dividend.

 EWBC is expecting earnings to expand this fiscal year as well.
-The Zacks Consensus Estimate for 2022 is $7.79 per share, with earnings expected to increase 27.70% from the year ago period.
+The Zacks Consensus Estimate for 2022 is $7.01 per share, representing a year-over-year earnings growth rate of 14.92%.

-For instance, it's a rare occurrence when a tech start-up or big growth business offers their shareholders a dividend.
-It's more common to see larger companies with more established profits give out dividends.
-Income investors have to be mindful of the fact that high-yielding stocks tend to struggle during periods of rising interest rates.
-With that in mind, EWBC presents a compelling investment opportunity; it's not only an attractive dividend play, but the stock also boasts a strong Zacks Rank of #1 (Strong Buy).
+High-growth firms or tech start-ups, for example, rarely provide their shareholders a dividend, while larger, more established companies that have more secure profits are often seen as the best dividend options.
+Income investors must be conscious of the fact that high-yielding stocks tend to struggle during periods of rising interest rates.
+With that in mind, EWBC presents a compelling investment opportunity; it's not only an attractive dividend play, but the stock also boasts a strong Zacks Rank of #2 (Buy).

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report